FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 ```

-You can stop the Fast-RTPS Subscriber in terminal :one: by pressing `<enter>`
+You can stop the Fast-RTPS Subscriber in the :one:st terminal by pressing `<enter>`

 To leave the containers and end interactive mode, run the following in each terminal.